What Is Gender Identity?

 Traditionally, a person’s gender was determined at birth.
 Today, some individuals assert that their gender identity differs from their biological sex.
 For instance:

-- A person born biologically male may identify as female.
+- A person born biologically male may identify as female or vice-versa.

 - Such individuals are commonly referred to as transgender.